 The Center for Gene Therapy at The Research Institute at Nationwide Children’s Hospital is home to a current Good Manufacturing Practice (cGMP) Production Facility that operates according to FDA cGMP guidelines to ensure the safety of manufactured biologic products.
-The Clinical Manufacturing Facility (CMF) was established in 2009 after successful completion of a Facility Master Validation Plan.
+In 2009, NCH established this Good Manufacturing Practice (cGMP) Production Facility, also known as the Clinical Manufacturing Facility (CMF), after successful completion of a Facility Master Validation Plan.

 The mission of the CMF is to supply high-quality, clinical-grade viral vectors that can be tested as investigative new drugs in patients with incurable genetic diseases.
 The CMF specializes in the production of recombinant Adeno-Associated viral vectors (rAAV) for use by faculty at Nationwide Children’s Hospital, The Ohio State University Medical Center and external academic collaborators.
 The CMF allows the Center for Gene Therapy to prioritize products for clinical trials and dramatically reduce costs for vector production.